JaanJanno/NBody-GPGPU-Simulation/README.md

 https://github.com/aparapi/aparapi
 Add the appropriate "dll" file for windows or "so" for linux to system libray folder.

-Visualization controlls:
+Visualization controls:

 Mouse wheel for zoom

-Left click to create body, drag to creat a body with initialized speed (longer drag - higher velocity).
+Left click to create body, drag to create a body with initialized speed (longer drag - higher velocity).

-Space to visualize Barnes-Hut tree.
+Spacebar to visualize Barnes-Hut tree.

 Right click on a body to set it as the camera's frame of reference.